Madhuram-S/StockTicker_analysis/README.md

 ### Files

-* [Test Data](Instructions/Resources/alphabtical_testing.xlsx) - Use this while developing your scripts.
+* Test data - Use this while developing your scripts.

-* [Stock Data](Instructions/Resources/Multiple_year_stock_data.xlsx) - Run your scripts on this data to generate the final homework report.
+* Stock data - Run your scripts on this data to generate the final homework report.

 ### Step 1